ShubhamGG/cyberoam-bash-script/README.md

-# cyberoam-bash-script
+# Cyberoam Bash Script
-Bash script to login, keep session alive and logout from a cyberoam server.
+Bash script to login, keep session alive and logout from a cyberoam server, with autocomplete.

-Usage: cyberoam-client [-d|-s] username
+Usage: cyberoam-client { [-q] [-d|-s] username | -l }
--d : delete configuration file (if found) for username -s : save configuration file (override if already exists) for username If no option is specified, if config file for username exists it is then used otherwise no config file is used or created.
+-d : delete configuration file (if found) for username -s : save configuration file (override if already exists) for username -q : Be quiet i.e. don't send notifications of events -l : logout.
+Other way to logout is to send ctrl-c i.e. SIGINT to the running process of cyberoam-client.
+If -s is not specified, then if config file for username exists it is used otherwise the login info is not stored.

-It also traps ctrl-c i.e. SIGINT and interprets it as the signal to logout.
+The script traps ctrl-c i.e. SIGINT and interprets it as the signal to logout.
 So, you can run it in background and send it SIGINT using `kill -INT pid`.

 _cclient:
 This is the autocomplete file for bash.
 It detects all saved usernames and autocompletes them.